 The Employee Stock Purchase Plan (the "Purchase Plan") is a shareholder approved plan under which substantially all employees may purchase the Company's common stock through payroll deductions at a price equal to 85% of the lower of the fair market values of the stock as of the beginning or the end of six-month offering periods.
 An employee's payroll deductions under the Purchase Plan are limited to 10% of the employee's salary and employees may not purchase more than \$25 of stock during any calendar year.
-Employees purchased 204 shares in exchange for \$7,906 of proceeds in fiscal 2015.
-There were no purchases in the prior year related to the plan.
+Employees purchased 263 shares in exchange for \$8,116 of proceeds in fiscal 2016 and 204 shares in exchange for \$7,906 of proceeds in fiscal 2015.
 The Purchase Plan is considered compensatory and the fair value of the discount and look back provision are estimated using the Black-Scholes formula and recognized over the six month withholding period prior to purchase.
-The total expense associated with the Purchase Plan for fiscal 2015 and 2014 was \$2,960 and \$395, respectively.
-The fiscal 2014 expense represents two months of the initial six month purchase period.
-As of March 31, 2015, there was approximately \$902 of unrecognized cost related to the current purchase period of our Employee Stock Purchase Plan.
+The total expense associated with the Purchase Plan for fiscal 2016, 2015 and 2014 was \$2,418, \$2,960 and \$395, respectively.
+As of March 31, 2016, there was approximately \$1,019 of unrecognized cost related to the current purchase period of our Employee Stock Purchase Plan.